 Test automation makes use of specialized software to control the execution of tests and their results.

-The main benefit of continuous testing is to protect your brand’s reputation and the user experience — without sacrificing delivery.
+The main biggest pro of continuous testing is to protect your brand’s reputation and the user experience — without sacrificing delivery.
 Releasing sub-standard software is a risk to a business’s bottom line.

 Automated testing dramatically improves upon the results of manual testing.
 But continuous testing takes software testing to the ultimate finish line.

 If you can implement continuous testing in a stable and scalable manner, you will get: